dfinity/ic/scalability/Readme.md

 Consider other experiments `run_experiment_*.py` for inspiration.
 Notable `run_system_baseline_experiment.py` for an example of a workload experiment as well as `run_xnet_experiment.py` for one that doesn't.

+## Interactive development

+The scalability suite is designed such that it provides stable results and collect a lot of data for report generation.

+However, when running manually, it is sometimes desireable to skip some of those features to achieve a faster feedback cycles.

+ - Use `--iter_duration=60` or `--scale_duration=0.2` (for workload experiments) for shorter measurement duration
+ - Set `--no_prometheus=True --no_instrument=True` to disable some extra steps for acquiering more data

 ## Debugging

 For debugging purposes, it is normally useful to instruct python to pop up a debugger on any exception.